Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ```

 - `apt-get update` is used to fetch the latest version of tzdata, preventing any outdated software from being installed
-- Installs `tzdata` inside the container which is one of our libraries that is needed for handing timezones
+- Installs `tzdata` inside the container which is one of our libraries that is needed for handling timezones
 - Installs `requests` for HTTP get requests and `smtp2go` for dispatching emails

 Previously, I had two `RUN` lines in my `Dockerfile`: